eloimoliner/CQTdiff/README.md

 Official repository of the paper:

-> E. Moliner and V. Välimäki,, "Solving audio inverse problems with a diffusion model", submitted to IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Rodes, Greece May, 2023
+> E. Moliner, V. Välimäki and J. Lehtinen, "Solving audio inverse problems with a diffusion model", submitted to IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Rodes, Greece May, 2023

 ## Abstract
 TODO